 Another consideration to make is the amount of time your equipment is running.
 If you have a range of mixers, are they all working during a shift or are some of your assets sitting idle?
 For more information on cost saving, read our previous blog: 'How to Save Millions by Tweaking Your Industrial Mixer'.

-A simple route to flexibility
+A simple route to flexibility with your powder blending

 A Matcon IBC blender offers a huge amount of flexibility to the blending capabilities.
 Firstly, the Matcon IBCs are available from 200L to 3,500L.
 All of these can fit on the one blender as the double jacking clamping mechanism and spacer framework keep the IBC in the optimum position for blending.